 As it turns out Batumi was spared the drama and the new President was ushered in with minimal incident.
 There was a matter of someone stealing marketing literature from Georgios Makropolous’ booth, but that controversy simmered down quickly.
 Say what you want about Makropoulous, but at least he took the result in a dignified fashion and didn’t muck it up with some fabricated controversy.

 When I saw the cameraderie between Makropoulos and Arkady Dvorkovich after the bitter campaign, they appeared to be two friends who never wanted to hurt each other in a fight.
 FIDE politics are indescribable.

-All in all, I enjoyed my short stay, but would have preferred to stay until the end.
+All in all, I enjoyed my short stay but would have preferred to stay until the end.
 Alas, life does not always grant us these wishes.
 Perhaps one time, I will be able to attend an Olympiad for the duration.
-For now, it’s either first half or second half.
+For now, it’s either the first half or the second half.
 They should have these events in the summer when people plan for vacations. 🙂 If I missed seeing you in Batumi, God willing, we shall meet in 2020 in Khanty-Mansiysk!

 Best Memories of the Olympiad were…

 - Enjoyed meeting my friend, Ian Wilkinson, President of Jamaica Chess Federation

 - Meeting Yolander Persaud of Guyana. 🙂 She’s a successful lawyer and now sits on the FIDE Ethics Commission.